Temporal correlation in the inverse-gamma polymer: Introduction

 Our approach is inspired by \cite{timecorriid} and the recent progress in stationary techniques.
 One cannot directly apply the techniques of \cite{timecorriid} in the positive temperature set-up, as much of it refers to the fluctuations and coalescence of \emph{geodesics} which do not exist in our setting.
 We modify their definitions appropriately and construct events in terms of the free energy profile and restricted free energies, which can serve similar purposes.
 Certain estimates are directly proved using stationary techniques.
 The novel technical ingredients of our paper are developed in these directions.

-For the upper bound, we directly prove the locally diffusive behavior of the free energy profile (Section \ref{loc_fluc}) instead of utilizing local fluctuations of geodesics as in \cite{timecorriid}.
-For the lower bound, we use the FKG inequality as in \cite{timecorriid}, but in the absence of geodesics, the resampling argument is significantly different, and, in fact, somewhat simpler.
-We give a direct proof of a lower bound of the difference between the expected free energy and its long-term value, at the standard deviation scale.
+{In Section \ref{loc_fluc}}, we directly prove the locally diffusive behavior of the free energy profile instead of utilizing local fluctuations of geodesics as in \cite{timecorriid}. {For the lower bound in Theorem \ref{thm_r_small}}, we use the FKG inequality as in \cite{timecorriid}, but in the absence of geodesics, the resampling argument is significantly different, and, in fact, somewhat simpler. {In Section \ref{sec:nr}}, we give a direct proof of a lower bound of the difference between the expected free energy and its long-term value, at the standard deviation scale.
 This way we avoid the need for the Tracy-Widom limit, and in fact, this provides a new proof of the negativity of the mean of the Tracy-Widom distribution.
 Our arguments carry over to the zero temperature setting as well, thus eliminating the integrable probability inputs from the LPP results of \cite{timecorriid}.

-To summarize, we establish the exponents that govern the decay of correlations in the time direction for the inverse gamma polymer model.
+To summarize, {in Theorem \ref{thm_r_large} and Theorem \ref{thm_r_small},} we establish the exponents that govern the decay of correlations in the time direction for the inverse-gamma polymer model.
 As expected on universality grounds, the exponents are the same as in the zero-temperature case.
 Ours is the first such result in a lattice polymer model in the KPZ class.
 The only special feature of the model we use is the explicit description of the stationary process.
 In particular, we do not use any weak convergence result (to the Tracy-Widom distribution, for example).
 Our techniques consist of one-point estimates obtained through stationary polymers, random walk comparisons, and percolation arguments.
 Ours is the first instance where the stationary polymer techniques have been put together with the percolation arguments in a positive temperature setting.
-This combination can be useful for extending many zero-temperature results to the inverse gamma polymer.
+This combination can be useful for extending many zero-temperature results to the inverse-gamma polymer.